JacobKochems/conductor/README.md

 Caution
 -------
 This is a very early version.
-Something I cobbled together in a weekend.
+Something I cobbled together on a weekend.
 It has seen very little real application yet. **Use it at your own risk.**

 Installation